 Add the plums to a pot, followed by the given water and the spices if you're using them.

-Bring to a boil and simmer for 10 minutes over low heat.
+Now, bring all to a boil and simmer the plums for 10 minutes over low heat.

-The plums will release their purple juices in the water.
+As they cook, the plums will release their purple juices into the water.

 Next, blend the plums using an immersion blender right into the pot.